 Davis and colleagues surveyed participants in kickboxing exercise classes.
 Of 572 surveys reviewed, the researchers discovered that instructors had a slightly higher rate of injury as compared to students.
 A significant relationship existed between the occurrence of injury and the number of days of participation.
 The most common sites injured, in descending order, were the back, knees, hips, and shoulders.

 About half the injured fighters wanted medical treatment.
 Almost two-thirds of the injured fighters had to adjust their day-to-day activity routines because of injury.
-Even though this investigation didn’t particularly tackle competitive kickboxing injuries, it did infer injury tendencies for those involved in the basics of kickboxing workouts (e.g., shadowboxing, calisthenics exercises).
-As such, these results may be most applicable to novices that are beginning training.
+Even though this investigation didn’t particularly tackle competitive kickboxing injuries, it did infer injury tendencies for those involved in the basics of kickboxing workouts (e.g., shadowboxing, and calisthenics exercises).
+As such, these results may be most applicable to novices who are beginning training.

 Likewise, the results reinforced the need for individuals to warm up before participating, increase exercise intensity gradually, and recover sufficiently between sessions to decrease their risk for injury and overtraining.

 We hope you found this report on Kickboxer’s injuries insightful.
 If you have anything to add from your own experience or someone you know, please share and help other readers get the facts.